milan-stefanik/FlyHigh/README.md

 * User can access home page with a list of published posts.
 * User can read published posts.
 * User can filter posts by author (either through links in navigation bar or by clicking on post's author name).
-* User can register and thus become a registered user (either trhough a link in navigation bar or by means of Login page).
+* User can register and thus become a registered user (either through a link in navigation bar or by means of Login page).
 * User is not allowed to access restricted area of the website (i.e. edit user account information or create, update or delete posts).
 * User cannot reset password (in an attempt to do so, user will be asked to register).
 * When trying to access restricted area, user is redirected to Login page.